Priory GP Practice CIC

 These medications exert their effect on parts of the brain and central nervous system (the limbic system, thalamus, hypothalamus and cerebral cortex) and were originally introduced to treat the short term and acute symptoms of anxiety.

-DIAZEPAM is highly protein bound and fat soluble meaning that it becomes widely distributed throughout the body after it is taken: in the brain, muscles, fat and tissue.
+Diazepam is highly protein bound and fat soluble meaning that it becomes widely distributed throughout the body after it is taken: in the brain, muscles, fat and tissue.

-When the liver processes diazepam, the products (“metabolites”) are potent benzodiazepines in themselves and include nordiazepam, temazepam and oxazepam.
+When the liver processes Diazepam, the products (“metabolites”) are potent benzodiazepines in themselves and include nordiazepam, temazepam and oxazepam.

-The half-life (the time for the liver to reduce the concentration by half) of diazepam can range from 1-3 days, metabolites such as nordiazepam can be twice that again and can be prolonged depending on age, liver function and body mass.
+The half-life (the time for the liver to reduce the concentration by half) of Diazepam can range from 1-3 days, metabolites such as nordiazepam can be twice that again and can be prolonged depending on age, liver function and body mass.

 This means that with regular, ongoing dosing, concentrations tend to accumulate and build to higher concentrations within the body than the actual consumed dose that day.